paramaggarwal/blog/content/antz-at-iit-b-failed-but-learnt./index.md

 ---
-title: "ANTZ at IIT-B : Failed, but learnt."
+title: 'ANTZ at IIT-B : Failed, but learnt.'
-description: "ANTZ is an autonomous competition that was held at Techfest 2010 at IIT Bombay.
+description: 'ANTZ is an autonomous competition that was held at Techfest 2010 at IIT Bombay.
 It was the first time a swarm robotics competition was held in India at this level.
-It replaced the famous Micromouse…"
+It replaced the famous Micromouse…'
-date: "2016-02-20T14:00:00.837Z"
+date: '2016-02-20T14:00:00.837Z'
 categories:
   - Techfest
   - Engineering
   - Arduino